Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 This should also automatically load the right `partition` module for the part of LUMI you are on.
 See also the [page on the software stacks][softwarestacks].

 ???
-Failure "Issue: Only partition/L is currently supported"
+Failure "Issue: Only partition/L and partition/C are currently supported"
-    Note that in the initial version of the software stack, only `partition/L` is supported.
-In the future there will be a sepatare `partition/C` for the regular compute nodes to support processor-specific optimisations.
+    Note that in the initial version of the software stack, only `partition/L` and `partition/C` are supported.

-Though it is technically possible to cross-compile software for a different partition, it is not recommended to do so.
-E.g., tests in the build process may fail.
+Though it is technically possible to cross-compile software for a different partition, it may not be without problems as not all install scripts that come with software support cross-compiling and as tests may fail when compiling for a CPU with instructions that the host CPU does not support.

 The next step to install software in the directory you have just indicated, is to load the `EasyBuild-user` module: